Introduction to Bundleport

 - Your application makes a request to Bundleport (REST, GraphQL, or MCP)

-- Suppliers respond with their native formats
+- Providers respond with their native formats

 - Bundleport normalizes responses into a consistent format